-Diastasis recti can cause a hernia as there is an intrinsic weakness of the abdominal connective tissue that keeps the abdominal organs in place.
+Diastasis recti can cause a hernia as there is an intrinsic weakness of the connective tissue that keeps your abdominal organs in place.

-If you have a large enough defect, and you increase your intrabdominal pressure significantly, your small intestines or your omentum can potentially poke out.
+If you have a large enough defect and increase your intrabdominal pressure significantly, your small intestines or omentum can potentially poke out.

 What Treatment options are there for Diastasis recti?

-What you may not know is that in some cases diastasis recti can get better on its own..
+You may not know that in some cases, diastasis recti can get better on its own.

 One study showed that more than half of postpartum women had resolution of their diastasis recti by 6 months.

-You must be careful with the exercises and only perform ones that don’t worsen your diastasis.
+However, you must be careful with the exercises you do, and only perform ones that don’t worsen your diastasis.